gronxb/rnef/website/docs/docs/getting-started/introduction.md

 ### How It Works

-1. For each build, we calculate a unique hash (fingerprint) that represents your project's native state
+1. For each build, we calculate a unique hash (fingerprint) with [`@expo/fingerprint`](https://docs.expo.dev/versions/latest/sdk/fingerprint/) that represents your project's native state
 2. This hash remains stable across builds unless you:
    - Modify native files
    - Change native dependencies